jcadenas/ackApp/README.md

 ## Features

 Ack! is a full-stack single page web app inspired by [Slack][slack] complete with user authentication, teams, channels and live messaging.
-Create a team for you and your coworkers, create channels to organize your discussion, send live messages get your work done.
+Create a team for you and your coworkers, create channels to organize your discussion, send live messages and get your work done.

 ---
 ### User Authentication